pustotnik/zenmake/docs/buildconf-ext-syntax.rst

 Built-in variables
 """""""""""""""""""""""

-In some places (see descriptions of particular `task params<buildconf-taskparams>`) you can use dynamic built-in substitutions to configure values.
-These variables are resolved during the ``configure`` command.
-To avoid conflicts with environment and bash-like variables the syntax is different a little bit:
+ZenMake has some built-in substitutions.
+To avoid conflicts with environment and bash-like variables the syntax is a little bit different:

 in YAML format: